 - S&P to taste

-- 1 can jalapeño & lime or regular black beans.
+- 1 can black beans, rinsed and drained.
+(I use jalapeño & lime variety)

 - 1 package tortillas (I like white corn/wheat mix by La Tortilla Factory!)